lavague-ai/LaVague/README.md

 </div>
 <div align="center">
   <h2>See LaVague in Action</h2>
-  <p>Here are examples to show how LaVague can execute natural instructions on a browser to automate interactions with website:</p>
+  <p>Here are examples to show how LaVague can execute natural instructions on a browser to automate interactions with a website:</p>
   <figure>
     <img src="static/lavague_hf-speedup.gif" alt="LaVague Interaction Example" style="margin-right: 20px;">
     <figcaption>LaVague interacting with Hugging Face's website.</figcaption>